Becoming a Missionary

 REPRESENTING CHRIST in Our Missionary Work

-Remember that we do not exist simply to live for ourselves.
+We do not exist simply to live for ourselves.
 We were created to represent God.

 Conclusion